 “I was terrible at history.
 I could never see the point of learning what people thought back when people were a lot stupider.
 For instance, the ancient Phoenicians believed that the sun was carried across the sky on the back of an enormous snake.
 So what?
 So they were idiots”

-My hypothesis – and I don’t know if it’s true – is that this is only cliched now because Sartre won.
-The point of studying Sartre is not to learn that you choose your own identity, but to read him backward – to start with this idea that choosing your own identity is obvious, and then read Sartre to learn exactly how controversial it was at the time and what sorts of arguments Sartre had to go through to get people to accept it, and eventually understand the position that the original reader of Sartre was supposed to have started with.
+My hypothesis – and I don’t know if it’s true – is that this only sounds cliched because Sartre won.
+The point of studying Sartre isn’t to learn that you choose your own identity, but to read him backward – to start with this idea that choosing your own identity is obvious, and then read Sartre to learn exactly how controversial it was at the time and what sorts of arguments Sartre had to go through to get people to accept it, and eventually understand the position that the original reader of Sartre was supposed to have started with.
 If you succeed, you might still believe that you choose your own identity, but you’ll also understand that this isn’t an obvious necessary fact of the universe, that there used to be people who believed you didn’t and that they had some good arguments too.

 The only reason I had Hobbes pegged as “the absolutism guy” was because that was the only place in which his theories differed from my own and so I assumed it was his only idea that wasn’t “obvious”.
-If I had read him backward, I would have gotten a lot more out of him.
+If I’d read him backward, I would have gotten a lot more out of him.

 For some people this is important because the past was actually correct or close to it.
 I hang out with a disproportionate number of these people.
 I was briefly taken aback when Chris claimed here that he doesn’t have to constantly listen to claims that the Enlightenment ruined everything.